NullArray/Archivist/README.md

 # Developers Note
-As it stands this project is very outdated and can use some major changes and updates.

 I am planning a complete re-write in the not too distant future.

 ## Update